 In general, a variable name reflects the content of the variable.
-Names were limited to seven characters so that additional indicators could be used in subsequent Public Use File releases.
+Names were limited to seven characters so that additional indicators could be used in subsequent Restricted Use File releases.
 For the following groups of variables, a naming convention was used to provide additional information on variable content:

 - Imputation Flags.
 These flags indicate whether a record has an imputed value for the corresponding variable.
 The flag variable has the same name as the variable it describes, and includes the prefix "\."
 For example, \HIGRADX is the imputation flag corresponding to the variable HIGRADX.
 Refer to Chapter 5 for more information on imputation and other types of editing procedures used on the file. - Private Insurance Plan Variables.
 Each family could report up to three private insurance plans, which are described by a series of variables, PRVHLDi through PRVBOTi, which correspond to questions b231-b393.
 The same questions were asked for each of the plans, so there is one set of these variables for each plan, and the variable name suffix "i" has a value of 1-3 indicating the plan number.
 (See Chapter 5 for information on coding of these variables when fewer than three plans were reported.) - Medicare and Medicaid Coverage Variables.
 These variables, MCRSIGN-MCD12M, correspond to questions b51-b67.
 All include the string "MCR" and "MCD," respectively, in the name. - State Insurance Coverage Variables.
-The variables that correspond to questions b71-b77 (STPHD-ST12M) all have the variable name prefix "ST" (preceded by "\" on imputation flag variables). - Uninsured Variables.
+The variables that correspond to questions b71b77 (STPHD-ST12M) all have the variable name prefix "ST" (preceded by "\" on imputation flag variables). - Uninsured Variables.
 The variables that correspond to questions b80-b84 (UNINCOV-UNINR14) all have the prefix "UN" in the name. - Reasons for Not Getting or Postponing Medical Care.
 Variables for question c821 and c831 (PUTOFF, PUTOFR0-PUTOF21), which describe the reason(s) for not getting or for postponing medical care, all have the variable name prefix "PUTOF." - Description of Last Doctor Visit.
 Variables for questions e241-e321 (LSTUSC-LSTEXPL), which describe characteristics of the last doctor visit, all have the prefix "LST" in the name. - Weights.
-The prefix "WT" is present for all weight variables. - Masked Variables.
+The prefix "WT" is present for all Household Survey weight variables.
+The prefix "FBWT" is used for both of the Followback Survey weight variables. - Masked Variables.
 All variables which were masked for confidentiality reasons end with the value "X." The variable descriptions contained in the file's codebook indicate whether the variable was masked and provide brief details as to the type of masking performed.
-There are several exceptions to this rule: NPERX, CRSAFX, DRCHOCX, LSTAPPX, LSTRAVX, SPCHOCX and P1X-P7X.
+There are several exceptions to this rule: NPERX, CRSAFX, DRCHOCX, LSTAPPX, LSTRAVX, LSTWATX, SPCHOCX, P1X-P7X, and a number of adult and child chronic condition variables ("if saw doctor or other health care professionals for condition during the past two years").
 These variables end in "X" for reasons other than masking.

-A copy of the data collection instrument, annotated with the names of only the variables that directly correspond to a single question, is provided in Appendix A.
+A copy of the Household Survey data collection instrument, annotated with the names of only the variables that directly correspond to a single question, is provided in Appendix A (with an annotated summary in Appendix E).
+Appendix F contains an annotated summary of the Followback Survey instrument.